-Mark A. Peterson, PhD, is a senior fellow at the UCLA Center for Health Policy Research and a professor and interim chair of the Department of Public Policy at the UCLA Meyer and Renee Luskin School of Public Affairs.
+Mark A. Peterson, PhD, is a senior fellow at the UCLA Center for Health Policy Research and professor in the Department of Public Policy at the UCLA Meyer and Renee Luskin School of Public Affairs.
 He is also a professor in the Department of Political Science at the Division of Social Science in the UCLA College, and a professor at the UCLA School of Law.

 A specialist on American national institutions and the policy process, Peterson’s scholarship focuses on the Presidency, Congress, interest groups, and public opinion, evaluating interactions among them, and their implications for policymaking, both within the general domain of domestic policy and with special attention to national health care policy, Medicare reform, and HIV/AIDS politics and policy.
 He also studies the role of research evidence in policymaking, including the contextual factors that promote or inhibit its influence.